What Does It Mean to “Switch” SMS Program

 - Having to do much data entry work; and

-- Having to make major updates to how management works with SMS program.
+- Having to make major updates to how management works with the SMS program.

 Undoubtedly, there are more concerns, but they touch on the concerns we see regularly.
 Let’s consider several of these.

 For programs going from virtually no safety budget (i.e., paper forms, Excel spreadsheets, etc.), several thousand dollars per year in extra budget can seem a bit daunting.
 But this concern doesn’t take into account how much overhead time, money, and frustration will be saved by adopting vastly superior and more efficient tools.

 Changes SMS necessarily means having to retrain employees, no way around it.
 That being said, superior modern tools feature initial and recurrent SMS training that is all automated.
 So of course, there is an undeniable initial training investment in switching your SMS, but in the long run, training may be more efficient.